ICY105/Datapack-Utilities/README.md

 # Datapack-Utilities
 Datapack Utils aims to handle various complicated tasks and simplify them into something easy to use.

-Want to stay up-to-date with development, or chat about Datpack Utils live?
+Need help or want to stay up-to-date with development?
 Join the discord server: https://discord.gg/6uJ4eJH

 Datapack Utils currently Handles: